 Since my childhood, I have a passion for this eagle that I discovered in a book of the Swiss ornithologist Paul Géroudet, I immediately dreamed to see it again in the sky of our country.
 The road was long because there were very few in captivity and the naturalist community was not very keen to undertake a reintroduction program ».

 In 2007, there were almost no white-tailed eagles in captivity in France and reproduction of the species in zoos was rare.
 The Park of the eagles of Léman brought the first individuals from Russia in 2009.
 From 2012 the first couple is formed; it will take four years to reproduce.
-From 2017 new couples are formed and gradually 2 then 3 couples that reproduce each year.
-Thanks to the cooperation of French (Puy du Fou, Amnéville) and European (Veldhoven zoo) zoos, 9 pairs, including 5 breeders, will be housed at Les Aigles du Léman in 2021.
+From 2017 new couples are formed and gradually 2 then 3 pairs reproduce each year.
+Thanks to the cooperation of French zoos (Puy du Fou, Amnéville, Le Pal, Terre de Nataé, Volerie des Aigles) and European zoos (Veldhoven zoo, le monde sauvage), 10 pairs, including 7 breeders, will be housed at the Aigles du Léman during 2021.

 To make the species known